jasonumiker/eks-quickstart-immersion/README.md

     1. `pip3 install -r requirements.txt` to install the Python CDK bits
     1. `cdk synth` to generate the CloudFormation from the `ghost_example.py` CDK template and make sure everything is working.
 It will not only output it to the screen but also store it in the `cdk.out/` folder
     1. `cdk deploy` to deploy template this to our account in a new CloudFormation stack
+    1. Answer `y` to the confirmation and press Enter/Return

 ### Understanding what is actually happening while we wait for it to complete

 When we run our `ghost_example.py` CDK template there are both AWS and Kubernetes components that CDK provisions for us.
 ![Git Flow Diagram](diagram1.PNG?raw=true "Git Flow Diagram")

 We are also adding a new controller/operator to Kubernetes - [kubernetes-external-secrets]() - which is UPSERTing the AWS Secrets Manager secret that CDK is creating into Kubernetes so that we can easily consume this in our Pod(s).
-This joins the existing [AWS Load Balancer Controller]() which turns our Ingress Specs into an integration/delegation to the AWS Applicaiton Load Balancer (ALB).
+This joins the existing [AWS Load Balancer Controller]() which turns our Ingress Specs into an integration/delegation to the AWS Application Load Balancer (ALB).
 ![Operator Flow Diagram](diagram2.PNG?raw=true "Operator Flow Diagram")

 TODO copy and paste examples of how to cross-reference the CDK stacks/objects and how it imports the kube manifest files rather than having you copy/paste them into the template.